agusmgarcia/react-core/.github/README.store.md

 ## Server slice

 The state that is populated from an API or an external resource.
-It also handles automatic revalidation.
+It is handled by `createServerSlice` function.
+Due the way it gets originated, it can be **read** only.

 ```ts
 // ./src/store/FormResultSlice.ts